jake-knerr/js-style-guide/README.md

 > Why train case and all lowercase?
 Simplicity and consistency since all files of all types will use the same simple naming system.

+> Why no underscores?
+Underlined filenames and links can obscure the underscore, making it easy to miss.

 ```
 /* avoid */
 pageA.js;